Is Coffee Good For You? Mostly. The Secret Health Benefits of Coffee

 In 2015, researchers from the Women’s Health Initiative Memory Study looked at the relationship between caffeine intake from coffee and the risk of cognitive impairment or dementia in women aged 65 and older.
 They found that the women who consumed the most caffeinated coffee (the equivalent of more than two cups a day) were about 25 percent less likely to develop dementia or cognitive impairment compared to the women who consumed the least (less than a cup a day).
 Clearly, a couple of cups of coffee every day helps protect older women against memory issues and other problems that age can bring.

 Most of the coffee we drink is grown in Central and South America and in Africa.
 Unfortunately, coffee cultivation can be very damaging to the environment.
-The coffee is often grown on cleared tropical forest using large amounts of chemical fertilizer; the plants are heavily sprayed with a range of pesticides; labor practices can be exploitative.
+The coffee is often grown in cleared tropical forests using large amounts of chemical fertilizer; the plants are heavily sprayed with a range of pesticides; labor practices can be exploitative.